 4. Watch out for arguments that stem from a need for control.

-If you feel like your partner may be trying to be control what you do, then that is a BIG red flag.
-If your partner is mad that you text people of the opposite sex, doesn’t like you prioritizing school and responsibilities over them, pressures you to hook up with them, or tries to limit the time you spend with friends, then those are signs that your partner may be trying to control you.
+If you feel like your partner may be trying to control what you do, then that is a BIG red flag.
+If your partner is mad that you text other people, doesn’t like you prioritizing school and responsibilities over them, pressures you to hook up with them, or tries to limit the time you spend with friends, then those are signs that your partner may be trying to control you.
 Even if they try to rationalize it by saying they “I’m just over-protective,” “it’s my trust issues,” or it’s “because I love you,” no one should ever try to control you, especially not your partner.
 If any of these behaviors sound familiar, your relationship may be abusive and you should seek help.

 5. Find some middle-ground.

 Finding a balance between what both partners want and are comfortable with is very important.
 If you both care about making the relationship work you will come to an agreement on things without feeling like you are making huge sacrifices for your relationship.
 Compromising is a key way to resolve conflicts, and finding a middle-ground might be easier than you think!
 If you are arguing about spending time with your friends or your partner’s friends, alternate days to spend time with each friend group or do your own thing for a night.
 If you feel like your partner is always eating all of your food, ask them to chip in the next time you go grocery shopping.

 6. Agree to disagree and choose your battles.